 White Cliffs of Dover

 As I mentioned at the start of this post, the White Cliffs of Dover are nothing short of breathtaking.
-As well as being an official icon for Britain and being a sign of hope and freedom for centuries, the White Cliffs of Dover are also home to some very rare flora and fauna which can only be seen on the chalky grasslands.
+As well as being an official icon for Britain and being a sign of hope and freedom for centuries, the White Cliffs of Dover are also home to some scarce flora and fauna that can only be seen on the chalky grasslands.

 Have you been to Kent and Sussex before?
 Where would you recommend?